Child Abuse and Neglect Cases in New York

 - Child abuse means a parent or a person responsible for the child seriously injures the child or places the child at risk for serious injury.

 - Child neglect means a parent or a person responsible for the child harms the child physically, mentally, or emotionally or places the child at risk of harm by failing to care for the child or by failing to supervise him properly, or by abandoning the child.

 What is the process of an abuse or neglect case?

 - Report and investigation - Someone reports neglect or abuse to Child Protective Services.
 Child Protective Services investigates the report.
 They have 60 days to complete their investigation.
 It used to be that if there was "some credible evidence" that the report is true, the report would be "indicated".
 As of 2022, if the abuse or neglect is not shown by "a fair preponderance of evidence," then the report is unfounded.
-If there is "some credible evidence" that the report is true, the report is "indicated".
-If there is no credible evidence, the report is unfounded.
+If there is "a fair preponderance of the evidence" that the report is true, the report is "indicated".
+If there is no "fair preponderance of the evidence", the report is unfounded.
 Indicated reports are kept in the Statewide Central Register of Child Abuse and Maltreatment.
 Employers who work with children and agencies for foster care and adoption have access to that Registry.
 The accused parent has the opportunity to request that the indicated report be changed to unfounded or sealed for employment purposes.
 The accused care giver also has 90 days to request a hearing challenging the "indicated" finding.

 - As of January 1, 2022, changes were made regarding how long the report about neglect will be retained in the NY registry (reduced to 8 years), and what proof is needed for a report to be founded.
 Abuse findings may still be in the registry until the child reaches age 28.
 The required proof is now “ a fair preponderance of evidence.”
 More information about that is available at this link: https://www.risemagazine.org/2022/01/what-new-scr-legislation-means-for-parents/